 Globalization is driving many companies to look for a cost-effective approach to establishing a regional presence in a variety of countries.
 In the recent past, companies had to rent an office, acquire the necessary technology and platforms, find resources to install and maintain their solutions, etc. But this is no longer the case when it comes to contact center functionality, as it is available in the cloud from domestic and international providers.
 Even better, some local carriers have international reach through partnerships, which can simplify the process of establishing a worldwide telephony infrastructure.
 Nowadays, a company that wants to set up a contact center or service organization in another country can do so without buying anything up-front.

 Companies are using the cloud to provide contact center and workforce optimization (WFO) functionality to employees who are not traditional agents sitting in a contact center.
+Read more about the key concepts and best practices of WFO with our complete guide to workforce optimization.
 The cloud has made it cost effective to extend the delivery of recording, workforce management, quality assurance, speech analytics and a lot of other capabilities to employees in offices, branches, and working at home.
 The use of cloud-based solutions has eliminated many of the prior limitations for contact centers and their technology.
 Companies can now hire resources throughout their country or in others, and have them be an active part of their environment.

 System reliability is one of the important reasons why large contact centers have started to migrate from their current premise-based contact center solutions to the cloud.
 Leading cloud-based contact center infrastructure vendors are delivering to a 99.99% service level, which is often as dependable as many of their premise-based competitors.
 End users want more and are demanding an even higher level of performance from cloud-based vendors, who are starting to deliver to a 99.999% reliability level.
 These vendors are achieving this by using an active-active architecture where end-user transactions are processed on two sites, something that is prohibitively expensive for most enterprises.